gskumar1010/watsonxai-OpenshiftAI/README.md

       Then, from Operator hub from OpenShift web interface, install NVIDIA GPU Operator.
 Then create an instance of Cluster Policy<br/>

    Then, from Operator hub from OpenShift web interface, install OpenShift AI Operator.
 Please follow instructions listed in https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.8/html/installing_and_uninstalling_openshift_ai_self-managed/preparing-openshift-ai-for-ibm-cpd_prepare-openshift-ai-ibm-cpd#preparing-openshift-ai-for-ibm-cpd_prepare-openshift-ai-ibm-cpd <br/>
+	I made 4 changes in  inferenceservice-config in redhat-ods-applications namespace <br/>

+        enableDirectPvcVolumeMount  -> changed it from false to true ingressClassName -> changed it from istio to openshift-default changed "domainTemplate": "{{ .Name }}-{{ .Namespace }}.{{ .IngressDomain }} to "domainTemplate": "example.com" Added annotation
+           opendatahub.io/managed: 'false'

 3. Have Podman or docker desktop up and running on your workstation - to pull images from IBM’s registry